-In June 2021, a minority shareholder initiated inquiry proceedings by requesting the Enterprise Chamber of the Amsterdam Court of Appeal to order an inquiry into seven aspects of the policy and affairs of the Company that have been previously disclosed by the Company in its periodic filings with the SEC for the fiscal years 2020 and 2019.
-In June 2022, the Enterprise Chamber rendered its judgment and (i) it accepted the Company's defense on all items except two and ordered an investigation into those two aspects of the policy and affairs of the Company, being (a) the issuance of shares to directors and certain employees at USD 0.40 in May 2019 (the May 2019 Issuance) and (b) the adjustment of the conversion price under a convertible shareholder loan to USD 0.40 in May 2019 (the May 2019 Adjustment of the Issue Price), and (ii) appointed an investigator for this purpose.
+In June 2021, a minority shareholder initiated proceedings by requesting the Enterprise Chamber of the Amsterdam Court of Appeal to order an inquiry into seven aspects of the policy and affairs of the Company that have been previously disclosed by the Company in its periodic filings with the SEC for the fiscal years 2020 and 2019.
+In June 2022, the Enterprise Chamber rendered its judgment and (i) it accepted the Company's defense on all items except two and ordered an investigation into those two aspects of the policy and affairs of the Company, being (a) the issuance of shares to directors and certain employees at USD 0.40 in May 2019 and (b) the adjustment of the conversion price under a convertible shareholder loan to USD 0.40 in May 2019, and (ii) appointed an investigator for this purpose.